brjohn/PantryPal/README.md

 2. State Shape

-    One of our greatest tools for increasing efficiency and code readability was through manipulating the state shape.
+    One of our greatest tools for increasing efficiency and code readability was manipulating the state shape.
+This involved assessing what absolutely must be stored in our backend MongoDB (user information), what could be partially stored (ie: ingredient names, instead of a whole ingredient objects), and making an appealing flat state.
+This also demanded a frequent re-assessment of ways in which we could adapt our state to accomplish our above-listed goals.
+We ultimately landed on a flat state shape which relies on separeate actions for all data storage elements available to a user (ie: dietary preferences, recipes, saved recipes, pantry ingredients) nested under our entities reducer.
+    By carefully managing our mapStateToProps, we were able to ensure our state was shared throughout our application components, so that a change in one component (such as filters) was reflected in the others (such as recipes).

 3. (ex: styling choices)